chameleon-system/chameleon-base/UPGRADE-7.0.md

 # Deprecated Code Entities

-There is a small number of entities that is deprecated since 7.0.0.
+There is a small number of entities newly deprecated since 7.0.0.

 ## Database Fields